MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 ### Data architecture

-Usually developers building applications with Power BI Embedded already have a single or multi-tenant database.
+Usually, developers building applications with Power BI Embedded already have a single or multi-tenant database.
 It's easier to use a tenancy model for Power BI Embedded which is similar to the tenancy model of the database.
 If the database tenancy model hasn’t been defined yet, you may want to consider other aspects before deciding on your data architecture.

 ### Data Isolation

 How sensitive is the data being stored?
 What level of isolation do you need separating different customer tenants?
-The answer might vary across different industries, or specific customers that has certain requirements.
+The answer might vary across different industries, or specific customers that have certain requirements.

 ### Scalability